openreachtech/eslint-inspector/README.md

 ## Strict Check with Lint Error Message

 * There are some cases where we would like to have separate files for checking the behavior of some rules for each message.
-Currently, for the `no-restricted-syntax` rule, we can create a sample file for each selector.
+Currently, for the `no-restricted-syntax` rule, we can create a intent error file for each selector.

-* For strict inspections, create a sample file with the folder name as the rule name and the message ID as the file name inside it.
+* For strict inspections, create a intent error file with the folder name as the rule name and the message ID as the file name inside it.

 * `.eslintrc.yml`